Black Cobra (film series): Overview

-The following are plot summaries for the entire Black Cobra series.
+The following are plot summaries for the Black Cobra series.

 Black Cobra

 The film was released in 1987, directed by Stelvio Massi.
-When a beautiful photographer (Eva Grimaldi) witnesses a murder committed by the leader (Bruno Bilotta) of a vicious motorcycle gang, it's up to Malone to protect her.
-The gang throws everything they've got at Malone to eliminate the eyewitness, but Malone is tough-as-nails.
+When a beautiful photographer (Eva Grimaldi) witnesses a murder committed by the leader (Bruno Bilotta) of a vicious motorcycle gang, it is up to Malone to protect her.
+The gang tries hard to eliminate the eyewitness, but fails.

 The plot and title of the film are derived from the 1986 film Cobra starring Sylvester Stallone.

 Black Cobra 2

 The film was released in 1989, directed by Edoardo Margheriti.
-Malone is back and this time he finds himself in the Philippines due to a law-enforcement exchange program that his boss ordered.
-While picking up his luggage at the airport Malone is pickpocketed.
-An Interpol agent named Lt.
-Kevin McCall (Nicholas Hammond) tracks down the thief with Malone, only to find the thief dead.
-After this Malone and McCall uncover clues leading to a terrorist who will kill anyone in his way.
+Malone finds himself in the Philippines due to a law-enforcement exchange program that his boss ordered.
+While picking up his luggage at the airport, Malone is pickpocketed.
+An Interpol agent (Nicholas Hammond) tracks down the thief with Malone, only to find the thief dead.
+Malone and McCall uncover clues leading to a terrorist who will kill anyone in his way.

 Black Cobra 3: Manila Connection

 The film was released in 1990, directed by Edoardo Margheriti.
-Malone again shows his incredible skills in thwarting a grocery store hold-up.
-Malone is then called in by Interpol to track down some pawns who stole a vital arms shipment in the Philippines.
-Once the thieves are tracked down, Malone mounts his assault on the criminals' jungle fortress.
+Malone thwarts a grocery store hold-up.
+He is then called in by Interpol to find the thieves of a vital arms shipment in the Philippines.
+Once he has tracked them down, Malone mounts an assault on the criminals' jungle fortress.

-Black Cobra 4 (Detective Malone)
+Black Cobra 4: Detective Malone

 The film was released in 1991, directed by Umberto Lenzi.
-A gang of Arab terrorists kidnaps a scientific engineer in order to create a device that will make international terrorism more powerful.
-This film never got an American release.
+A gang of Arab terrorists kidnaps a scientific engineer in order to create a device for terrorist purposes.
+The film was not released in America.